 - I asked Sales Director Tony to cash travelers checks by signing in both places and depositing in to his account.
 But his bank wouldn't accept because Tony had no source to US dollars.
 Therefore, I needed to go to the bank (Only Bank of China handles foreign exchange, but they have branches everywhere.), sign the check to Tony in front of the teller (my signature didn't match exactly on one check!), and as a separate transaction, the bank deposited the Yuan equivalent in Tony's account.
 That ended up being one hour "tour" of a Chinese bank.

-• English TV - In Beijing, CCTV 4 is the English channel.
+- Otherwise, we didn't really need much cash since most of the trip was all inclusive, and our food expenses were minimal. - English TV - In Beijing, CCTV 4 is the English channel.
 There was usually one (max. two) English channel available in big cities.
 Other places had none.

-• Media Coverage - Conoco Phillips oil spill, Sino-Philippines relationship, Income Tax Reform, New Aircraft Carrier, AT&T - T-Mobile merger were the major items.
+- Media Coverage - Conoco Phillips oil spill, Sino-Philippines relationship, Income Tax Reform, New Aircraft Carrier, AT&T - T-Mobile merger were the major items.
 (At that same time, it was BP oil spill news in the US.)

-• Electricity - Solar is available everywhere - every house in Paryang, for example.
+- Electricity - Solar is available everywhere - every house in Paryang, for example.
 Electric plugs in just about every place in Tibet had multi-sockets.
 US plugs would fit without an adapter - as long as it could take 220V.

-• Traffic - same as US, disciplined, a lot of pedestrians,
+- Traffic - same as US, disciplined, a lot of pedestrians,

-• Traffic lights - blinking yellow or green before changing.
+- Traffic lights - blinking yellow or green before changing.
 Seconds countdown clocks at major intersections.

-• China Mobile - the only sign on the road to Everest Base Camp.
+- China Mobile - the only sign on the road to Everest Base Camp.

-• Jet streaks in the sky - while driving from Mansarovar to Everest, our driver suddenly slowed the car down and started chatting with the guide in a hushed tone.
+- Jet streaks in the sky - while driving from Mansarovar to Everest, our driver suddenly slowed the car down and started chatting with the guide in a hushed tone.
 After a while, the guide showed me jet streaks in the sky - like you see when the sky is clear and jet exhaust condenses to create two or four streaks behind it.
 The streaks had suddenly disappeared and there was no plane to be seen ahead of it.
 The Tibetans had apparently never seen those before and thought that they were military jets on a mission.
 Soon the streaks re-appeared and we could see a commercial jetliner ahead of it.
 Mystery solved, but I could imagine how someone could be scared unless they knew what it was.

-• Coca Cola everywhere
+- Coca Cola everywhere

-• KFC - much more common than McDonalds
+- KFC - much more common than McDonalds

-• Receipts and taxes - shop owners are required to collect sales taxes and pass it on to the government.
+- Receipts and taxes - shop owners are required to collect sales taxes and pass it on to the government.
 Because most transactions are in cash (debit cards are becoming popular in major cities now.), the possibility of tax avoidance is fairly large.
 To encourage compliance, the government has scratchers on the receipt.
 Like lottery tickets, you scratch off boxes on the receipts and you could win instant cash.
 Winning over (I think) 20 Yuans has to be collected from somewhere else.
 The first time I saw them was when I boarded the airport shuttle in Lhasa, and my guide showed me how they worked.
 Later, in LanZhou, my students would automatically do it for me.
 I never won anything!

-• Dinner courses - Like everything else, it takes some getting used to in a new country.
+- Dinner courses - Like everything else, it takes some getting used to in a new country.
 The dinner format is also different.

 - In Tibet, it was pretty much one size fits all.
 Noodles/Noodle soup works for breakfast, lunch and dinner.
 It may or may not include any veggies or meat, but is very spicy and of course, hot.
 Veggies if any would be limited, and the meat usually was Yak Meat.

 - Tea is of course everywhere.
 Standard tea was black tea (no sugar or milk) and Tibetan's favorite Butter Tea (Tea with Yak Butter and Salt), which takes getting used to.
 Then, there are Green Tea, White Tea and so many other specialty teas.
-Specialty teas have many types of leaves, flowers, spices and rock sugar, which is re-filled with hot water as long as you are sitting at the dinner table.
+Specialty teas have many types of leaves, flowers, spices and rock sugar, which is re-filled with hot water as long as you are sitting at the dinner table. - Cold appetizer first, then the main course, rice comes later unless specifically requested earlier, soup and then may be fruit.
+Not many sweet desserts - although Shanghai apparently is changing their tastes towards sweets.

-• Yaks - Cows are considered sacred in India.
+- Yaks - Cows are considered sacred in India.
 This is mainly because, since the agricultural era - which still continues, cows have served a very useful purpose - from milk, butter, leather, to, of course, plowing fields.

 - Yaks serve the same purposes in Tibet, and more.
 Yak meat is the main source of protein (lamb is occasionally available as well.)
 Yak hair adorn the center poles in monasteries (https://photos.app.goo.gl/zYNyFig6UvJvHbBs6),

-- For more, see
+- For more, see http://www.fao.org/DOCREP/006/AD347E/ad347e0l.htm

 No comments: